catherinemarston/angular-node-posts/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # angular-node-posts

+##Steps we've been taking

+Angular hits the same endpoints that we set up in Node.
+Now, it's time to store data in our database.
+Create cluser on MongoDB.
+Add Mongoose.
+On MongoDB, you may need to reset the IP address if you're unable to connect